-It is important to recognize, however, that these overall equity market gains have been primarily driven by the stocks of a select few companies.
-Specifically, the top seven companies (by market capitalization) in the S&P 500 currently represent 27.52% of the total Index (and are, notably, all in the Information Technology sector).
-As a result, although the marketweighted S&P 500 is up +13.06% Year-to-Date, the S&P 500 on an equal-weighted basis is up only +1.79% during the same period.
+market gains have been primarily driven by the stocks of a select few companies.
+Specifically, the top seven companies (by market capitalization) in the S&P 500 as of December 31, 2023, represented 26.3% of the total Index (and are, notably, all in the Information Technology sector).
+As a result, although the market-weighted S&P 500 was up +26.26% in 2023, the S&P 500 on an equal-weighted basis was up only +13.84% during the same period.
 Historically, this type of narrowness and divergence in returns is not usually sustainable-and is typically resolved either by a correction of the leading stocks and/or by gains of the lagging stocks (a "broadening out").
+(Indeed, during the Fourth Quarter of 2023, the market-weighted S&P 500 and the equalweighted S&P 500 were up by nearly the same percentage: +11.68% and +11.85%, respectively.)
 We expect that any potential convergence, or "mean reversion," may lead to additional market volatility in the coming months.